siris/bouch/README.md

 Budget pouch files are written in Ruby friendly YAML and currently use the following schema:

 * Deeply nested mappings, also know as hashes
+* Think of hashes as simple groupings of keys and values
 * Primary hash keys:
   * **Budget**
   * **Salary**